Risk of Blood Clots with the Pill?

 I'm concerned about the chance of blood clots when using The Pill as a contraceptive method.
 The pamphlets say that the possibility of blood clots is a major risk but do not go into any detail as to the frequency that this happens, statistics on such occurrences, or whether or not symptoms occur before a blood clot, etc. I need more information!

-The most serious complications attributable to birth control pills have been cardiovascular and circulatory system diseases, including blood clots.
+Asking questions about medications is the sign of a smart health care consumer!
+And since you asked, one of the most serious complications attributable to birth control pills is blood clots.
 Clots are particularly dangerous because they can travel to distant parts of the body and relocate in places such as the lungs.
-However, as the Center for Disease Control and Prevention states, in most healthy women, estrogen and progestin together have no clinically significant impact on clotting.
+However, in most healthy women that take estrogen and progestin together, in “combination” birth control pills, serious blood clots are rare.

 - Are sedentary